 Bass Evan Boyer brought a handsome presence and notable lyricism to Pietro. -OperaNews

-In 2017, Evan will make his Kennedy Center debut with the Atlanta Symphony Orchestra in performances of Creation/Creator, after having revived the work in Atlanta.
-He will also appear in recital with Robert Spano and the other soloists from Creation/Creator in a National Gallery performance entitled "Songs on Creation."
-He will then perform Beethoven's 9th Symphony with the Southwest Michigan Symphony Orchestra.
-He will make his debut with the Kalamazoo Symphony Orchestra as both the Commendatore and Masetto in Don Giovanni.
-In the fall he will perform Truffaldino in Ariadne auf Naxos and Warden Benton in Dead Man Walking, both with Kentucky Opera.
-He will then return to Lexington to perform Messiah with the Lexington Baroque Ensemble at Christ Church Cathedral.
+In 2017, Evan made his Kennedy Center debut with the Atlanta Symphony Orchestra in performances of Creation/Creator, after having revived the work in Atlanta.
+He also appeared in recital with Robert Spano and the other soloists from Creation/Creator in a National Gallery performance entitled "Songs on Creation."
+In the spring he performed Beethoven's 9th Symphony with the Southwest Michigan Symphony Orchestra, and made his debut with the Kalamazoo Symphony Orchestra as both the Commendatore and Masetto in Don Giovanni.
+In the fall he sang Truffaldino in Ariadne auf Naxos and Warden Benton in Dead Man Walking, both with Kentucky Opera.
+He then returned to Lexington to perform Messiah with the Lexington Baroque Ensemble at Christ Church Cathedral.

 2016 highlights include a debut with Cincinnati Opera as Angelotti in Tosca, a recital for the Kentucky Governor's School for the Arts, and Messiah with the Lexington Baroque Ensemble.
 In 2015, Evan performed Ramfis in Aida and Lo Zio Bonzo in Madama Butterfly with Wolf Trap Opera; returned to the Atlanta Symphony Orchestra for the world premiere of Christopher Theofanidis'sCreation/Creator with Robert Spano; debuted in Mozart's Requiem with Jaap van Zweden at the Dallas Symphony Orchestra, both in Dallas and at the Bravo Vail Festival; sang Armchair/Tree in L'enfant et les sortilèges with Seiji Ozawa on tour in his Ongaku-Juku Festival in Japan; and performed Colline in La bohème with Palm Beach Opera.